cjmoynihan/Tabled/readme.md

 | `manifest.json` | thresholds, shapes, density, what was dropped |

-At the default thresholds that is **223,798 users × 17,140 games** with **18.2M ratings** — 95.8% of the export, at 0.47% density.
-The build takes about 40 seconds and peaks around 1.1 GB of memory.
+At the default thresholds that is **223,798 users × 17,140 games** with **18.2M ratings**, using 95.8% of the export at 0.47% density.
+Expect the build to take about 40 seconds and around 1.1 GB of memory.

 ```python
 from tabled.data import prepare